pablodecm/phd_thesis/src/105_chapter_5.md

 ](gfx/105_chapter_5/hemisphere_mixing.pdf){
 #fig:hemisphere_mixing width=100%}

-The inter-hemisphere distance criterion is a function of the set of reconstructed jets contained in each hemisphere, and is a combination of discrete and continuous variables.
+The matching between the original and the replacement hemisphere is done by finding the pair minimising a inter-hemisphere distance.
+The mentioned distance is a function of the set of reconstructed jets contained within each hemisphere, and it is a combination of discrete and continuous variables.
 The discrete requirement for matching original hemispheres with those in the library is that they have the same number of jets $N_j^h$ and b-tagged jets $N_b^h$, which ensures a similar jet multiplicity distributions